-Whenever a position becomes available, every effort will be made to fill it by promoting a qualified employee from within the district.
+Whenever a position becomes available, an effort will be made to fill it by promoting a qualified employee from within the District.
 Positions will be filled based on your supervisor's recommendation, your individual ability, your performance on skills testing, previous evaluations you have received, your past job performance, and length of service if two people have similar qualifications.
-By utilizing all opportunities for education and performing your job well, you may become qualified to fill a position of greater skill, responsibility, and value at the district.
-However, the district will always continue to look outside the district for potential employees as well in order to bring new ways of doing things to the district.
+By utilizing all opportunities for education and performing your job well, you may become qualified to fill a position of greater skill, responsibility, and value at the District.
+However, the District will always continue to look outside the District for potential employees as well in order to bring new ways of doing things to the District.

-Whenever you are learning a new job, or if your abilities are unknown in a particular job, you will be classified as "probationary" during the time necessary for you to gain experience to do the job.
+Whenever you are learning a new job, or if your abilities are unknown in a particular job, you will be classified as "probationary" during the time necessary for you to gain experience to demonstrate an ability to do the job.
 The length of training time for any given job is governed by the experience required for that job and your learning ability.
-You will be reviewed every ninety days while training.
-At these reviews, you may or may not receive an increase in pay to make your wage comparable to others in the job.
+Your performance and progress will be reviewed approximately every ninety days during training.
+Adjustments in wages for a new position are made following completion of a probationary period.